-The overwhelming popularity of this new wine ensured that a follow up sulphite free wine was produced in 2018.
+First produced in 2017, the overwhelming popularity of this new wine ensured that follow up sulphite free wines were produced in both 2018 and 2019.

 Sulphur dioxide has been used for hundreds of years as a preservative in the wine making process, and works by reducing the amount of oxygen in the wine.
 This in turn prevents oxidation and ensures delicate aroma compounds remain intact.
 However, the preservative properties come with a catch, as sulphur dioxide is also a common allergen.

 Rosily's practice of hand harvesting all its grapes - and then hand emptying each individual picking bucket into the crusher - means that our bunches remain intact until they go through the crusher.
 This reduces the amount of time that the juice can become oxidised, and makes it possible to produce a top quality wine without the addition of sulphur.

 All of the fruit used in making this stunning drop came from our Wilyabrup vineyard, which has been certified organic since 2017.

 Keep up to date on the latest news, wine releases, events, promotions and special offers.